-Once we had calculated the four influence scores for all individuals within each five groups we performed GLMMs with each influence score as the response variable, status as a categorical predictor and group as a random effect to test if there were consistent differences between the influence of each status.
+Once we had calculated the four influence scores for all individuals within each five groups, we performed GLMMs with each influence score as the response variable, status as a categorical predictor and group as a random effect to test whether there were consistent differences between the influence of each status.

-In order to test the global interaction between position and movement of the focal individual and to know which cue is the most influential, we also modelled the probability of the group to turn right as a function of both individual left-right position and individual left-right movement, and the probability of the group to speed up as a function of both individual front-back position and individual front-back movement (equation 2).
+To test the global interaction between position and movement of the focal individual and to know which cue is the most influential, we also modelled the probability of the group to turn right as a function of both individual left-right position and movement, and the probability of the group to speed up as a function of both individual front-back position and movement (equation 2).
 We fitted the two models across all individuals instead of separately for each individual.